-Final Examination: Your final examination will take place during a two-hour block on Wednesday, December 11th between 8:00 AM and 2:30 PM.
+Final Examination: Your final examination will take place during a two-hour block on Monday, May 5.
 The time and location will be announced in class after midterm.
 You are required to take the final examination during the appointed examination block and, in the absence of an exam conflict, at the scheduled time.
-DO NOT MAKE PLANS TO LEAVE CAMPUS BEFORE 2:30 P.M. on December 11, 2013.
+DO NOT MAKE PLANS TO LEAVE CAMPUS BEFORE 2:30 P.M. on May 5, 2014.

-Examinations: There will be three in-class examinations.
+Examinations: There will be three examinations and a final exam.
 There will be NO MAKE-UP EXAMS, even in the case of an emergency.
 A missed quiz or examination counts as a zero unless the student presents a valid excuse from a physician or his or her dean's office.
 With the written excuse, your score on the relevant portion of the final exam may be used to replace the missed quiz or exam.